 Trying to increase diversity in your tech company or open source community can seem like a daunting task.
 Otter Tech has over 10 years experience in open source software development and 4 years experience running open source diversity internships.
 We can help you create a plan for making your workspace more inclusive, and attracting diverse contributors.
 Join our mailing list today!

 I care deeply about increasing diversity in tech companies and in open source communities.
 I believe that improving diversity requires both cultural change and sponsorship of diverse contributors.
 I approach all clients with empathy and seek to understand their community’s needs.
 I’m happy to share my knowledge with articles, blog posts, and scientific studies to help clients understand the lived experiences of minorities in tech.

-S. Sharp Founder, Otter Tech
+Sage Sharp Founder, Otter Tech

 If you’re looking for a person to have an open and insightful conversation about diversity and inclusion, consider working with Otter Tech!
 I currently offer Code of Conduct incident response training for community moderators and event volunteers who respond to Code of Conduct violations.
 I also offer diversity consulting for tech companies and open source communities.

 I founded Otter Tech in 2016, after working for over ten years as a systems software developer.
 During my tech career, I wrote and maintained the Linux USB 3.0 host controller driver, and I was one of the top 100 Linux kernel contributors.
 My spare time open source projects included working on Arduino garden moisture sensors and open hardware amateur rocket sensor nodes.
 I’m the winner of the 2015 Red Hat Women in Open Source Award and the 2016 O’Reilly Open Source Award.